enocx/JavaScript-for-Hackers-101/README.md

 document.body.addEventListener("keydown", (event) =>{
             alert(event.key + " was pressed");
         });

-/* We are adding an event listener to the body, the event listener method takes three parameters in this case.
-The first parameter is the event to listen to.
-The second parameter in brackets (event) will store the event into it.
-The third parameter is the function to be executed when the event occurs

-The event.key in the alert function will output the key pressed.
-The .key method is used to access the data that reveals which key was pressed on the keyboard
-*/
 ```
+>**We are adding an event listener to the body, the event listener method takes three parameters in this case.
+>The first parameter is the event to listen to.
+>The second parameter in brackets (event) will store the event into it.
+>The third parameter is the function to be executed when the event occurs

+>The event.key in the alert function will output the key pressed.
+>The `.key` method is used to access the data that reveals which key was pressed on the keyboard**

 ### Event Listener which only runs once